MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-sso-kerberos.md

     | You plan to use an SAP BW data source with SSO. | [Complete data source-specific configuration steps](#complete-data-source-specific-configuration-steps) |
     | You plan to use a Teradata data source with SSO. | [Complete data source-specific configuration steps](#complete-data-source-specific-configuration-steps) |

-1. Validate your configuration as described in [Section 3: Validate configuration](#section-3-validate-configuration) to ensure that SSO is setup correctly.
+1. Validate your configuration as described in [Section 3: Validate configuration](#section-3-validate-configuration) to ensure that SSO is set up correctly.

 ## Section 1: Basic configuration